 Astro CI/CD templates for Jenkins

-Use the following CI/CD templates to automate deploying Apache Airflow DAGs from a Git repository to Astro with Jenkins.
+Use the following CI/CD templates to automate deploying Apache Airflow dags from a Git repository to Astro with Jenkins.

 The following templates for Jenkins are available: